adamzvolanek/silver-barnacle/lecturebook/lectures/lecture03/section3_1.md

 ![USB Standards](../../images/USB_Standards.jpg)

-After this point, the USB commitee continues to change their standard naming scheme and modernized specifications, however at the time of writing, the following is another synopsis of the current USB environment.
-USB4 and USB4 V2 exist however were introduced in 2019 and 2022 repsectively; however very few devices support the data transfer speeds of 40 Gbps and 80 Gbps respectively.
+After this point, the USB committee continues to change their standard naming scheme and modernized specifications, however at the time of writing, the following is another synopsis of the current USB environment.
+USB4 and USB4 V2 exist however were introduced in 2019 and 2022 respectively; however very few devices support the data transfer speeds of 40 Gbps and 80 Gbps respectively.

 Because of USB C's standardization, the USB-IF (Implementers Forum) professional recommendation is to use logos both on the packaging and cable to help distinguish different speeds of which the cable is rated for.